-The management of Girls Minnesota High School Bowling (GMHSB) shall be vested in the Bowling Proprietors Association of Minnesota (BPAM) and the commissioners of Minnesota High School Bowling.
-The commissions are a group of three volunteers appointed by the BPAM's Board of Directors to set forth policy and guidelines, and to make decisions regarding matters not covered by these rules.
+The management of Minnesota High School Bowling (MHSB) shall be vested in the Bowling Proprietors Association of Minnesota (BPAM) and the commissioners of Minnesota High School Bowling.
+The commissions are a group of three volunteers appointed by the BPAM's board of directors to set forth policy and guidelines, and to make decisions regarding matters not covered by these rules.
 The league's commissioners are Shanna Salzman of Inver Grove Heights; Scott Koecheler of Prior Lake; and Jim O'Reilly of Wabasha.
 A simple majority of the commissioners will constitute a quorum.
-Any questions or problems related to Girls Minnesota High School Bowling should be directed to Josh Hodney at the BPAM state office.
+Any questions or problems related to Minnesota High School Bowling should be directed to Josh Hodney at the BPAM state office.
 If no rule or precedence exists, BPAM staff will contact the commissioners to make a ruling.
-The Bowling Proprietors Association of Minnesota and the commissioner of Girls Minnesota High School Bowling reserve the right to modify any league rule at any time.
-Conference coordinators and coaches will receive an email notification of any rule changes.
+The Bowling Proprietors Association of Minnesota and the commissioners of Minnesota High School Bowling reserve the right to change these rules at any time.
+Conference coordinators and coaches will receive an email notification of any rule changes as soon as they occur.